More

 • Functional evidence over time

 Evidence should be targeted to the legal definition — volume alone rarely helps.
+For each disputed insurer point, identify the exact record that answers it.

-5) How threshold injury disputes are determined (PIC)
+How PIC usually decides threshold injury disputes

 Threshold injury disputes are commonly determined through the NSW Personal Injury Commission medical pathways.